 As existing Council Taxpayers have been charged in previous years for MRP that has subsequently been reduced as a result of the retrospective policy changes introduced in 2018/2019, the level of MRP made in year has been reduced in order to provide those Taxpayers with the policy benefits arising within a reasonable time-frame.
-In 2021/2022 MRP has therefore been reduced by £3.2m, with further reduction of £3.2m planned for the 2022/2023 financial year.
+In 2022/2023 MRP has therefore been reduced by £3.2m.